sephii/git-crash-course/README.md

 # Hello world!

-Feel free to edit this file to fix any tpyo.
+Please, feel free to edit this file to fix any tpyo.